thomasfn/EcoBetterBuyOrdersMod/README.md

 # Eco Better Buy Orders
-A server mod for Eco 9.5 that changes buy orders in stores to consider inventory limits.
+A server mod for Eco 9.5 that changes buy orders in stores to consider inventory and financial limits.

 ## Installation
 1. Download `EcoBetterBuyOrdersMod.dll` from the [latest release](https://github.com/thomasfn/EcoBetterBuyOrdersMod/releases).